pharath/pharath.github.io/_posts/2022-10-06-notes-cpp-objects.md

 - **Temporaries:**
   - "A temporary exists until the end of the largest expression that encloses the expression for which it was created."
 (Lippman)
     - **phth:** ie. gets destroyed before the ";"

+## Lifetimes vs Storage Duration

+"Lifetime of an object is equal to or is nested within the **lifetime of its storage**, see storage duration.", [cppreference: Lifetime](https://en.cppreference.com/w/cpp/language/lifetime)

+## Storage Duration

+All objects in a program have one of the following **storage durations**:

+- **automatic** storage duration
+  - The storage for the object is allocated at the beginning of the enclosing code block and deallocated at the end.
+  - All local objects have this storage duration, except those declared `static`, `extern` or `thread_local`.
+- **dynamic** storage duration
+  - The storage for the object is allocated and deallocated upon request by using dynamic memory allocation functions.
+- **static** storage duration
+  - The storage for the object is allocated when the program begins and deallocated when the program ends.
+  - Only one instance of the object exists.
+  - All objects declared at namespace scope (including global namespace) have this storage duration, plus those declared with `static` or `extern`.
+- **thread** storage duration (since C++11)
+  - The storage for the object is allocated when the thread begins and deallocated when the thread ends.
+  - Each thread has its own instance of the object.
+  - Only objects declared `thread_local` have this storage duration.
+  - `thread_local` can appear together with `static` or `extern` to adjust linkage.

+The storage duration of subobjects and reference members is that of their complete object.

+### Storage Class Specifiers

+The storage class specifiers are a part of the `decl-specifier-seq` of a name's declaration syntax.
+Together with the scope of the name, they control two independent properties of the name: its **storage duration** and its **linkage**.

+- no specifier or `auto` (until C++11) - automatic storage duration.
+- `register` (until C++17) - automatic storage duration.
+Also hints to the compiler to place the object in the processor's register. (deprecated)
+- `static` - static or thread storage duration and internal linkage (or external linkage for static class members not in an anonymous namespace).
+- `extern` - static or thread storage duration and external linkage.
+- `thread_local` (since C++11) - thread storage duration.
+- `mutable` - does not affect storage duration or linkage.
+See `const`/`volatile` for the explanation.

+Only one storage class specifier may appear in a declaration (except that `thread_local` may be combined with `static` or with `extern` (since C++11)).

 ## Anonymous Objects